ck546/academic-sitefinal/content/authors/admin/_index.md

 My doctoral dissertation examined social justice and the firm, particularly in relation to injustices in the workplace, and undertook careful consideration of alternative organizational arrangements that might constitute a more egalitarian workplace.
 It integrated and synthesized different strands of empirical and normative research to show why the issue of workplace control is a conceptually coherent and important area for research in democratic theory.
 My current research in the ERC project examines political theories of the corporation, with a special focus on the legitimacy and appropriate regulation of corporate power.

-My research has appeared in journals such as *Philosophy & Social Criticism, Review of Social Economy, Information, Communication & Society*, among others.
+My research has appeared in journals such as *Philosophy & Social Criticism*, *Review of Social Economy*, *Information, Communication & Society*, among others.